TrebledJ/trebledj.github.io/content/posts/programming/mini-projects/prism-plugins-in-node/2024-11-03-prism-plugins-in-node.md

 }
 ```

 And here it is in action on some notes.
-Try viewing on both mobile and computer.
+Try viewing on both mobile and computer (or use your browser DevTools).

 ```powershell {.command-line data-rw-prompt data-prompt="PS C:\Users\Chris>" data-output=2-100}
 Get-DomainTrust -domain dollarcorp.moneycorp.local